Creating a Campus Culture of Safety and Preparedness

 Emergency planning and being prepared is our shared responsibility.

 The UM-Flint Campus Emergency Response Plan (ERP) is designed as an "All Hazards" approach to response to a wide variety of emergency scenarios.
 Its primary focus is safely evacuating, sheltering, securing in place, seeking medical treatment or responding in the initial phases of an emergency incident.
-If an incident continues to evolve without being adequately controlled, the Campus Crisis Management Team may be activated to further assess campus conditions and realocate resources.
-If the disruption continues for days, departments may initiate their Business Continuity Plans.
+If an incident continues to evolve without being adequately controlled, the Campus Crisis Management Team may be activated partially or fully to further assess campus conditions and realocate resources.
+If the disruption continues for days, departments may initiate their Continuity of Operations Plan (COOP) sometimes refered to as a Business Continuity plan .

 The ERP establishes a framework for UM-Flint to respond effectively and safely to an emergency.
-This includes assessing an emergency situation, coordinating a response effort and, most importantly, ensuring that individuals are informed, safely evacuated or sheltered and accounted for with reasonable assurance.
+This includes assessing an emergency situation, coordinating a response effort and, most importantly, ensuring that individuals are informed, safely evacuated, sheltered or secured in place and accounted for with reasonable assurance.

 Do you need help with your preparedness planning?
 The Environment, Health and Safety (EHS) works closely with other internal departments as well as the Genesee County Health department, County Emergency Management and Homeland Security Office, UM Ann Arbor campus OSEH, UHS, and the Dearborn Campus in reviewing and updating, where needed, our campus hazard preparedness planning efforts.
 EHS is available to meet and assist UM-Flint departments in developing continuity plans, conducting department specific training and exercises.
 Contact EHS at 810-766-6763 for assistance.